-Complete references should be given in a single Reference section at the end of the manuscript, in the case of authored books, and, in the case of edited books where each chapter has been contributed by a different author, the references for each chapter should be placed at the end of the chapter.
+In the case of authored books, complete references should be given in a single reference section at the end of the manuscript.

+In the case of edited books, where each chapter has been contributed by a different author, the references for each chapter should be placed at the end of the chapter.

 References in the reference list should be ordered alphabetically by the authors' surnames.
 Please repeat authors' names for each reference; do not replace with em rules or ditto marks.
+For example: